10. Property Condition Report - L’Etat des Lieux

 The condition report that is undertaken at the start of the tenancy, should not be confused with the obligatory survey reports that are also required, which we considered earlier.

 10.1.
 Who Prepares the Report?

 The landlord and the tenant together can prepare a report, which is valid provided it is signed and dated by both parties.
 There are pre-printed forms available from good bookshops.

 It is also important to take photographs and for each party to sign and date the photos with the words ‘Bon pour accord’.

 Nevertheless, one of the problems of this approach is that there may be disagreement at the start or, more often, at the end of the tenancy, about the condition of the property.

-Accordingly, a better approach is to engage the services of a professional person such as an estate agent or a huissier de justice who will prepare an independent report at the beginning and the end of the tenancy.
+Accordingly, a better approach, at least certainly for long-term lettings, is to engage the services of a professional person such as an estate agent or a huissier de justice who will prepare an independent report at the beginning and the end of the tenancy.